-Ref Area for improvement Owner Completion Target dates ISSUES S CARRIED OVER FROM 2019-20 AGS ACTION PLAN I 1 Further improvements to financial reporting identified by the Executive Director Finance Commercial Services - including improvements required in processes used by the joint Surrey/Sussex Management Accounting team, and enhanced frequency/content of external financial reporting agreed with the OSPCC CFO.
+Ref Area for improvement Owner Completion Target dates ISSUES S CARRIED OVER FROM 2019-20 AGS ACTION PLAN 1 Further improvements to financial reporting identified by the Executive Director Finance Commercial Services - including improvements required in processes used by the joint Surrey/Sussex Management Accounting team, and enhanced frequency/content of external financial reporting agreed with the OSPCC CFO.
 The Finance collaboration restructure has been implemented with some redundancies due to professional qualification requirements which will in time increase service capability.
 This approach was endorsed by CIPFA as part of the new model and progression towards the 5 service and Achieving Finance Excellence in Policing (AEFP).
 Executive Director of Commercial and Finance 31.03.22 ongoing as part of continuous improvement throughout 2021-22 2 ERP Payroll Extra Costs - limited assurance internal audit opinion Lack of detailed definition and agreement of the costs to be included in any recharges could lead to dispute.
 Costs are not captured and recharged completely and accurately.
 Actions as set out in the report.
 Following closure of the Equip programme in December 2020, the identified risk regarding cross charging between forces and KPMG is no longer applicable.
-This internal audit action was therefore approved for retirement at Force ORB meetings in May 2021.
-Chief Digital and Information Officer Action Retired 3 ERP/EQUIP Programme The Equip Programme will proactively clear the outstanding actions from all previous audit/Gateway reviews and initiate further reviews at strategic points prior to go-live.
+This internal audit action was therefore approved for retirement at Force ORB meetings in May 2021. ternal audit opinion ne costs to be included in any captured and recharged n the report.
+December 2020, the identified risk CPMG is no longer applicable.
+Chief Digital and Information Officer 3 ERP/EQUIP Programme The Equip Programme will proactively clear the outstanding actions from all previous audit/Gateway reviews and initiate further reviews at strategic points prior to go-live.
 Following closure of the Equip programme in December 2020, the identified risk regarding cross charging between forces and KPMG is no longer applicable.
-Chief Digital and Information Officer Action Retired Uniform and Small Assets - No assurance internal audit opinion (2018-19) 2 high, 3 medium management actions Service Director, Estates & Facilities Complete ISSUES S CARRIED OVER FROM INTERNAL AUDIT 2019-20 • IT - Resource Management - Limited Assurance 15 high, 1 medium level management actions Chief Digital and Information Officer Complete IT - Data Centre Facilities & Security - Limited Assurance 2 high, 2 medium, 4 low level management actions Chief Digital and Information Officer Complete IT - Data Storage and Backup - Limited Assurance 5 high, 5 medium, 1 low level management actions 1 high and 1 medium actions remain open Chief Digital and Information Officer Anticipated completion date: 31.12.21 IT - Capacity and Performance Monitoring - Limited Assurance 1 high, 4 medium, 2 low level management actions 1 low action outstanding (not yet due) Chief Digital and Information Officer Anticipated completion date: 31.12.21 IT - Commercial Unit - Limited Assurance 8 high, 6 medium level management actions Chief Digital and Information Officer Complete IT- Cyber Security - Limited Assurance N.B.: Network Security &amp; Access Controls (Limited Assurance); Cyber Security (Adequate) 5 medium level management actions Chief Digital and Information Officer Complete ISSUE S CARRIED OVER FROM 2019-20 AGS ACTION PLAN Information Commissioner's Office guidance regarding publication of information Chief Digital and Information Officer / Complete
+Chief Digital and Information Officer Action Retired Uniform and Small Assets - No assurance internal audit opinion (2018-19) Service Director, Complete וככו ודי 2 high, 3 medium management actions Estates & Facilities 33UE S CARRIED OVER FROM INTERNAL AUDIT 2019-20 Chief Dietal and Commission IT - Resource Management - Limited Assurance 15 high, 1 medium level management actions Chief Digital and Information Officer Complete IT - Data Centre Facilities & Security - Limited Assurance 2 high, 2 medium, 4 low level management actions Chief Digital and Information Officer Complete IT - Data Storage and Backup - Limited Assurance 5 high, 5 medium, 1 low level management actions 1 high and 1 medium actions remain open Chief Digital and Information Officer Anticipated completion date: 31.12.21 IT - Capacity and Performance Monitoring - Limited Assurance 1 high, 4 medium, 2 low level management actions 1 low action outstanding (not yet due) Chief Digital and Information Officer Anticipated completion date: 31.12.21 IT - Commercial Unit - Limited Assurance 8 high, 6 medium level management actions Chief Digital and Information Officer Complete IT- Cyber Security - Limited Assurance N.B.: Network Security & Access Controls (Limited Assurance); Cyber Security (Adequate) 5 medium level management actions Chief Digital and Information Officer Complete ISSUES S CARRIED OVER FROM 2019-20 AGS ACTION PLAN Information Commissioner's Office guidance regarding publication of information Chief Digital and Information Officer / Complete